maiskt/hackathon.github.io/12-Insurance.Rmd

 + 0=No

 ## INSUR_LIFE
-Have life insurance: counts respondents who have life insurance that pays a sum in the event they die
+Have life insurance: counts respondents who have life insurance that pays a sum in the event they die.

 Levels: